-The name Instant Pot has become synonymous with fast and easy recipes.
-You can make everything from shredded chicken to dessert with minimal time and effort.
-Our pick for the best Instant Pot is the tried-and-true Instant Pot Duo 80.
+With an Instant Pot, you can make everything from shredded chicken to dessert with minimal time and effort.
+Our pick for the best Instant Pot is the tried-and-true .
 The Duo 80 is large enough to fit a whole chicken or roast, yet versatile enough to cook everything from cheesecake to chili.
-If the Duo 80 isn’t for you, we’ve also chosen our picks for the best Instant Pot for an individual, a beginner, a family of four, a large family, and for those on a budget.
+If the Duo 80 isn’t for you, we’ve also chosen our picks for the best Instant Pot models to choose for an individual, a beginner, a family of four, a large family, and for those on a budget.

 Best Instant Pot at a glance: